 - Visceral fat (in modern scanners).
 Specifically the fat around your internal organs, which is the metabolically dangerous fraction.

-- Tracking lean mass during weight loss (especially on GLP-1 medications).
+- Tracking lean mass during weight loss (particularly on GLP-1 medications).

 - Tracking training response and muscle gain.